highvail/acm-app-lifecycle/README.md

 | OKD OpenShift Container Platform                   | 4.5.0-0.okd.2020-08-12-020541 |
 | Red Hat Advanced Cluster Management for Kubernetes | 2.0.3                         |

-You can see that our `Managed` clusters have some labels, which will be used later for placing our applications across the different environments.
+You can see that our `managed` clusters have some labels, which will be used later for placing our applications across the different environments.

-Our managed `development` cluster is named `okd4` and it is deployed in the `EU` region at `AWS`.
-We also have a managed `production` cluster named `ocp45` deployed in the `NA` region at `AWS`.
+Our managed `development` cluster is named `okd4` and it is deployed in the `EU` region in a three node (all master) bare metal cluster.
+We also have a managed `production` cluster named `ocp45` deployed in the `NA` region on a five node (three managers and two worker nodes) bare metal clsuter.

 ###  Application Life-cycle

 The possibilities offered by Red Hat Advanced Cluster Management with regards to application lifecycle are plentiful.
 In this series of blog posts we are going to focus on GitOps capabilities for the following use cases:

 - Deploying an application to multiple environments
 - Blue-green deployment